ScorpiosCrux/Decentralized-Twitter/README.md

 This project was originally created for my distributed systems class.
 I then refactored it in my advanced programming class.

+The Git history of this project demonstrates a lesson that designing and code organization plays a crucial role!

 ## 💻 Technology & Concepts

 ### `Socket Programming`